 Community Water, Sanitation and Hygiene (WASH) Projects

-The project in Kampung Teliduson successfully built a dam, laid three kilometres of piping down to 27 houses, built a rainwater collection tank site and a handwashing site at the school.
+The project in Kampung Mempakad successfully built a dam, laid piping down to 38 houses, built a rainwater collection tank site, three handwashing sites and three toilets spread through the village.

-Recognition and thanks for making the project in Kampung Teliduson possible goes to our project partners PACOS and Coca-Cola, and the community for working alongside and welcoming the volunteers into their community.
+Recognition and thanks for making the project in Kampung Mempakad possible goes to our project partners PACOS and Coca-Cola, and the community for working alongside and welcoming the volunteers into their community.

 Natural Resource Management Projects

-Recognition and thanks for making the project in Danum Valley possible goes to the rangers at Danum Valley Field Centre in particular Lito, Nelke and Vince.
+Recognition and thanks for making the project in Danum Valley possible goes to the rangers at Danum Valley Field Centre in particular Leto, Nelky and Vins.